furstenheim/tuenti-challenge-8/README.md

 ## Tuenti challenge 8

 These are my solutions to some of the problems from the 8th tuenti challenge (2018).
 All of them are in Go.
+The complete statements of the problems can be found at https://contest.tuenti.net.

 * Problem 5